PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Wolfsbane Workshop.md

 ## Concept
-- Once the active workshop of Yelena and Norbit Wolfsbane, this place now lies decrepit and abandonded.
-Despite that, House Cannith still maintain
+- Once the active workshop of Yelena and Norbit Wolfsbane, this place now lies decrepit and abandoned.
+Despite that, House Cannith still maintains a strong presence here.

 ## Description
 > 'box text' description of the overall location.